A person working as Media Operations Manager in Italy typically earns around 4,760 EUR. Salaries range from 2,480 EUR (lowest) to 7,280 EUR (highest).

 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.

 Many people pursue higher education as a tactic to switch to a higher-paying job.
 The numbers seem to support the theory.
 The average increase in compensation while changing jobs is approximately 10% more than the customary salary increment.

 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Media Operations Manager employees in Italy earn 6% more than their female counterparts on average.
+For the people who work as Media Operations Manager in Italy, the average difference between the salary of male and female employees is 6%.

 Listed above are the average annual increase rates for each industry in Italy for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.

 Not all compensation increases are reflected directly in the salary.
 Some companies offer upgraded packages to their staff instead of cash money.
 The figures displayed here account only for direct increments to the base salary.